 2. Translate the information into EDI status message

 Once all the information is available, you need to generate the EDI status message.
 This typically happens by using an EDI translator software that understands the information and converts the data into the appropriate EDI message.
 The electronic data interchange software is normally on-premise and maintained by your IT personnel.

 3. Forward the EDI status message to your partner

-Once the EDI message has been generated you need to forward it to your partner through an established and secure connection – connection is often provided by secure protocols, such as AS2, FTP, SFTP, etc.
+Once the EDI message has been generated, you need to forward it to your partner through an established and secure connection – connection is often provided by secure protocols, such as AS2, FTP, SFTP, etc.

-The system of your partner needs to be able to understand the EDI message that you forwarded - this is often a challenge that we will discuss in more details in our next blog of the series.
+The system of your partner needs to be able to understand the EDI message that you forwarded - this is often a challenge that we will discuss in more detail in our next blog of the series.

 The Advantages of Electronic Data Interchange

-Adapting to electronic data interchange has helped companies to eliminate paper processes which resulted in significant cost savings, not only because of the cost of paper but also that they needed less labor to handle and manage information.
+Adapting to electronic data interchange has helped companies to eliminate paper processes which resulted in significant cost savings, not only because of the cost of paper but also because they needed less labor to handle and manage information.

-They could process information a lot faster and with greater accuracy regarding the quality of the data, so this resulted in better relationships with their partners, it speeded up business cycle and reduced order-to-cash-cycle.
+They could process information a lot faster and with greater accuracy regarding the quality of the data, so this resulted in better relationships with their partners, it speeded up the business cycle and reduced order-to-cash-cycle.

-As the process of transferring information across partners became electronic and more automated, the information could reach all stakeholders faster resulting in more transparency.
+As the process of transferring information across partners became electronic and more automated, the information could reach all stakeholders faster, resulting in more transparency.